nkabrown/bundle/README.md

 "...if you take no action with the new ideas you have wasted your time." – Donald Rienertsen

+## Over-arching objectives

+Gain proficiency in math and core computer systems topics

+Mastery of the programming languages I use at work

 ## Current Quarter OKRs

 Implement marginal improvement strategy